Skip to main content

 Handling 202 responses

-When processing large payloads, you may receive 202 status codes indicating that AIDR processes the request asynchronously.
+When processing large payloads, AIDR can return 202 status codes indicating asynchronous processing.

-To reliably receive the processed results, your application should be prepared to handle asynchronous responses.
+To reliably receive the processed results, prepare your application to handle asynchronous responses.

 Example asynchronous response